srtamaciel/game-cuphead/README.md

 # Cuphead | The minigame

 This is the first project at *ironhack* web development **bootcamp**, build a functional videogame that can be runned in a web browser and my first time as a full stack developer as well.
-Everything has been builted in seven days ⏳
+Everything has been built in seven days ⏳

 ## The game 🎮